Mariana88/My-Elewa-Study-Journal/concepts/git-github.md

 - will detect conflicts and warn about them: a conflict means two different pieces of content in the same file in the SAME LINE (different content in different lines of the same file are not conflicts!)
 - command = Git merge name-of-branch-being-pulled-into-current
 - merge conflicts will be 'logged'/saved in the commit three

+* Multiple remote repositories
+- A given directory in my computer may be connected to more than one remote repositories.
+For that they are assigned different names. "origin" is the default name given by GitHub.
+In order to add an extra repository use git add remote + nameofnewrepository + url for cloning